cristalhq/fresbi/README.md

 ## Rationale

 Two most popular Elasticsearch (ES) clients ([official](https://github.com/elastic/go-elasticsearch) and [community](https://github.com/olivere/elastic)) have API for ES Bulk indexing ([docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html)).
-Sadly it's not very friendly: asynchronous where it cannot be, too verbose for simple things and is memory greedy.
+Sadly it's not very friendly: asynchronous where it should not be, too verbose for simple things and is memory greedy.
 This package addresses all of the problems.

 ## Features